-ental implants have become a popular treatment modality for people who have severe periodontal disease with poor prognosis of their remaining teeth.
+Dental implants have become a popular treatment modality for people who have severe periodontal disease with poor prognosis for their remaining teeth.
 The long-term sequelae of partial and complete denture wear have been elucidated in the literature.
 The following is a case history of a patient who required full mouth implant rehabilitation.
-There are several unique features of this case, from a treatment planning perspective, that may help others plan comprehensive care for their patients in a more holistic fashion.
+There are several unique features of this case, including a treatment planning perspective that may help others plan comprehensive care for their patients in a more holistic fashion.

-CASE REPORT Diagnosis
+Diagnosis

-A 56-year-old white male presented with a history of severe type IV advanced periodontitis.
+A 56-year-old Caucasian male presented with a history of severe type IV advanced periodontitis.
 He was a chronic pack-a-day smoker.
 When asked what brought him to the dentist for treatment, his response was, "I was at a family function, and when I saw the photos, I realized that I was self-consciously keeping my lips closed for all photos!
-I realized then and there that I couldn't smile, and it was really upsetting me...affecting me emotionally."
+I realized then and there that I couldn't smile, and it was really upsetting me ... affecting me emotionally."
 He was also concerned about his splayed anterior teeth and how the spaces were getting bigger.
 He was ashamed of his smile and knew it was affecting all aspects of his life.
-Lastly, he was straining to close his lips and had excess mandibular gingival display upon smiling (Figures 1 and 2).
+Lastly, he was straining to close his lips and had excess mandibular gingival display upon smiling (Fig. 1 and 2).

-Treatment Planning: Listening-the Lost Art!
+Treatment Planning: Listening - the Lost Art!

-The treatment planning visit began with a discussion of the patient's concerns, desires, and his budget.
-As discussed in previous articles on Upgradeable Dentistry parts I to 4, the author gives an overview at this appointment of what dental implants can be used for.
+The treatment planning visit began with a discussion of the patient's concerns, desires and budget.
+As discussed in a previous four-part article series, "Upgradeable Dentistry,"1-4 the author gives an overview at this appointment of what dental implants can be used for.
 The types of prostheses available to solve the patient's problems are discussed in a fashion that allows people to choose removable or fixed dentistry, as well as an upgrade path that can transition from one to the other based upon budgetary constraints.